MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 * The name of the function, `hash`, and the opening parenthesis are entered exactly as shown.
 * "World" is passed as an argument for the required *source* parameter.
 * No argument is passed for the *mod* parameter, which is optional as indicated by the square brackets.
-If an argument
 * The closing parenthesis is entered exactly as shown.

 ### Tabular operator